The CHLone CGNS/HDF5 implementation

 Its main product is a library with four interface levels available for CGNS application developpers:

-The features CHLone (CGNS HDF5 Library only node edition) wants to change or add comparing to MLL are:
+The features CHLone (CGNS HDF5 Library only node edition) wants to change or add comparing to CGNS/MLL are:

 - thread-safe & multi-threading support

 - no-buffer read/write, data read/write only if explicitely required

 - full int32/int64/float32/float64 support

 - optional checks (also remove useless extra checks)

 - test suites with coverage

 The reason why CHLone has been developped is to provide the CGNS community with another way to build and check their files.
 Today, the CGNS standard defines a data model for CFD and comes with a example implementation library, so-called the CGNS/MLL.